Books on Sterling Heights History

 Collaborator Debra Vercellone is a retired librarian from the Sterling Heights Public Library.
 A lifelong resident of the Sterling Heights area, she has had a keen interest in local history since childhood, when her father pointed out an abandoned 1-room schoolhouse.
 She has degrees in history and in library science from the University of Michigan.

 Wallace Doebler’s family has deep roots in Sterling Township.
 Doebler has been very active in civic and business affairs, serving on the Sterling Heights Historical Commission for many years.
 He has written three books on local history that are available in the library.
 He passed away in June 2021.

 In 1985, Sterling Heights Public Library began an oral history project that would capture the memories of the aging citizens of the Sterling Heights community.
 Dramatic changes in this fast growing City made the recording of the community's history a priority.
 A few years later, 100 interviews had been conducted, and seventy interviews had been transcribed and bound.
 In this book, 29 select interviews comprise the history of the Sterling Township farmers in 25 categories.

 Sterling Heights had leapt from the rural Sterling Township of the 1940s with only a few thousand people to the bustling City of Sterling Heights in 1968.
 Reaching a population of 117, 810 in 1990, changes impacting lifestyles and values are little short of phenomenal.
 The pages of this book offer the reader a view of a fading rural American lifestyle by those who lived it.
 If not immigrants themselves, most were descendents of immigrants.
 Their stories reflect the influence and importance of the immigrant lifestyle for generations to come.

-This book is available at most of the local bookstores.
+This book is available in the reference collection at the Sterling Heights Public Library.